-- 1 parsnip, peeled and cubed
+- 1 medium parsnip, peeled and diced into cubes

 - 1 egg

-- 1 1/2 cup finely diced radishes
+- 1½ cups finely diced radishes

 - 1 celery stick, finely diced

-- 2-3 spring onions, finely chopped
+- 2-3 spring onions (scallions), finely chopped

-- 2 tbsp freshly squeezed orange juice
+- 2 tablespoons freshly squeezed orange juice

-- 2 tbsp lemon juice
+- 2 tablespoons lemon juice

-- 1/2 tsp sea salt
+- ½ teaspoon sea salt

 - Remove any skin and bones from the salmon steaks.
-Flake into small pieces and mix with mashed vegetables, lemon zest, sea salt and pepper.
-Let the whole mixture cool down for 5 minutes before adding egg and flour.
+Flake into small pieces and mix with the mashed vegetables, lemon zest, sea salt and pepper.
+Let the whole mixture cool down for 5 minutes before adding the egg and flour.

 - In the meantime, prepare the salsa by chopping and mixing all ingredients together in a small bowl.
 Set aside.